GospelSounders/adventhymnals/content/03.church-hymnal/06.401-500/05.441-450/10.Fling-Out-the-Banner!/docs.md

 ---
+title: |
-title: 450.
-Fling Out the Banner!
+    450. Fling Out the Banner! - Church Hymnal 1941
 metadata:
-    description:
+    description: |
+        Church Hymnal 1941 450.
+Fling Out the Banner!.
+Fling out the banner! let it float  Skyward and seaward, high and wide;  Our glory only in the cross;  Our only hope, the Crucified.
+    keywords:  |
-    keywords: Church Hymnal, Fling Out the Banner!, Fling out the banner! let it float,
+        Church Hymnal 1941, adventhymnals, advent hymnals, Fling Out the Banner!, Fling out the banner! let it float.
     author: Brian Onang'o
 ---

+#### Advent Hymnals
 ## 450. FLING OUT THE BANNER!
+####  Church Hymnal 1941,

 ```txt
 1.